 Some of their bestselling products include the utility wear-inspired Essential Coverall jumpsuit, which comes in a range of colors and prints, as well as a sleek double-breasted blazer that actually has pockets and a cool lining detail that reminds wearers that “You f*cking got this!”

-Probably one of the most popular queer-owned and -run fashion houses in 2021, Telfar Clemens’ brand is best known for its affordable but oh so chic shopping tote.
+Probably one of the most popular queer-owned and -run fashion houses, Telfar Clemens’ brand is best known for its affordable but oh so chic shopping tote.
 Everyone from Zoe Kravitz to Dua Lipa has been seen sporting a Telfar.

 Chromat sells ”future-forward bodywear” for all shapes and sizes.
 For queer people – especially plus-size queer people – finding comfortable and flattering underwear, activewear, and swimwear can be a challenge.
 Chromat aims to be the answer to that problem.
 This brand offers items like swimwear made specifically for trans bodies and a special type of breathable and shape-shifting sports bra.

 The Bottom Line

 If you’re a lesbian looking to update your wardrobe, we hope this guide helps you find the perfect style.

 The queer community is always changing and evolving, so we’ve tried to make this guide as inclusive as possible.
 But don’t stop here!
 There are so many other brands out there that cater to lesbians and can help you find a new look or refresh your current style.

 ***Disclaimer: There is a good chance that this post contains affiliate or sponsor links.
 If you make a purchase through them, we may receive a small commission at no extra cost to you (for which we are extremely grateful).